-As the planet heats, climate patterns change, with more extreme and unpredicted weather across the world – many places will be hotter, some colder.
-Some wetter, others drier.
+As the planet heats, climate patterns change.
+It’ll mean more extreme and unpredictable weather across the world – many places will be hotter, some wetter, others drier.

 - severe storms and floods in some countries, droughts in many more